bradsiefert/bradsiefert.com/content/blog/2020-02-26-its-time-for-ios-developers-to-embrace-the-fab.md

 In most cases, tapping the button reveals a view to add your content, but it's also used to have that tap reveal secondary options for adding content.
 The Path app implemented this functionality so well.
 [RIP Path](https://path.com/goodbye).
 In Things 3, you can drag the FAB (called the [Magic Plus](https://culturedcode.com/things/whats-new/)) to create a new task or project in varies places around the app.
 I use this constantly.
 It's much more satisfying than having to tap through a list or table to organize a task or project.
 In the Twitter app, 3D touching or long pressing reveals the ability to add text, image, or a gif to start a tweet.
 This is similar to the way that iOS does it's contextual menus in springboard.
 It feels like a natural next step.

 ![Things 3's "Magic Plus" allows you to create a new todo item or new project.](../images/blog-fab1.png)
+<figcaption>Things 3's "Magic Plus" allows you to create a new todo item or new project.</figcaption>

 ![Twitter's tweet FAB allows text, image, and GIF options.](../images/blog-fab2.png)
+<figcaption>Twitter's tweet FAB allows text, image, and GIF options.</figcaption>

 ### Finger Reachability